jrpotter/notebook/notes/network/session/cookies.md

 %%ANKI
 Basic
 With respect to the `SameSite` attribute, what is a site?
-Back: A TLD plus one additional level of the domain name.
+Back: A scheme and TLD plus one additional level of the domain name.
 Reference: _Wikipedia_.
 “HTTP cookie.”
 November 3, 2025. [https://en.wikipedia.org/w/index.php?title=HTTP_cookie](https://en.wikipedia.org/w/index.php?title=HTTP_cookie&oldid=1320180107).
 <!--ID: 1763879731000-->
 END%%